Spinning wheel: Upright style

 When the spindle or flyer is located above the wheel, rather than off to one side, the wheel is called an upright wheel or castle wheel.
 This type of wheel is often more compact, thus easier to store and transport.
 Some upright wheels are even made to fold up small enough that they fit in carry-on luggage at the airport.
 An Irish castle wheel is a type of upright in which the flyer is located below the drive wheel.

 Electric spinning wheel

 A purple and black tabletop electric spinning wheel, or espinner.
 An electric motor in the base drives the flyer.

-An electric spinning wheels, or e-spinner, is powered by an electric motor rather than via a treadle.
+An electric spinning wheel, or e-spinner, is powered by an electric motor rather than via a treadle and contains no large drive wheel.
 Some require mains power while others may be powered by a low-voltage source, such as a rechargeable battery.
 Most e-spinners are smaller, more portable, and quieter than treadle wheels.
 One of the attractions of an e-spinner is that it is not necessary to coordinate treadling with handling the fibre (drafting), so it can be easier to learn to spin on an e-spinner than a traditional treadle-style spinning wheel.
 E-spinners are also suitable for spinners who have trouble treadling or keeping their treadling speed consistent.